 - Analytics (Smart Business, BI, SAC)

 What is technically contained in the appliance ?

-As before, the appliance consists of four virtual machines that are automatically bundled into one solution instance:
+The appliance consists of four virtual machines that are automatically bundled into one solution instance:

 - SAP S/4HANA (the core ABAP backend incl. the SAP HANA database)